Bogdy555/BSR/README.md

+## Requirements

+The only supported platform is Windows (7 all the way up to 11 on both 32 and 64 bit architectures).
+It is necessary to be compiled in MSVC.

 ## Getting started

-To compile the project use the script provided in the root folder called "C++98.bat".
-In order for it to work **GCC has to be added to the path and the line that calls "gccvarsx64.bat" should be removed**.

-I usually develop in VS, but it does not have support for C++ 98 so I had to resume to this method so it is what it is.

-It should work out of the box since I only use relative paths and the project does not have external dependencies like 3-rd party libraries.
+It works out of the box since I only use relative paths and the project does not have external dependencies.

+## Features

+Currently the features that are available are the math lib and the asset manager and loader that can load 3D models and textures.